section-engineering-education/engineering-education/content/articles/garbage-collection-in-c#-dotnet-framework/index.md

 status: publish
 published: true
 url: /garbage-collection-in-c#-dotnet-framework/
-title: Garbage Collection in C#.NET Framework
+title: Garbage Collection in C# .NET Framework
-description: In this article, the reader will be walked through garbage collection in C# Dotnet framework.
+description: In this article, the reader will be walked through garbage collection in C# dotnet framework.
 author: elijah-maina
 date: 2021-10-12T00:00:00-15:26
 topics: []